-As of March 31, 2020, we had \$986.8 million of outstanding indebtedness, which had an annualized interest cost of 3.89% under the terms of our debt, excluding fees (such as fees on undrawn amounts and amortization of upfront fees) and giving effect to the swap-adjusted interest rates on our 2022 Convertible Notes, 2023 Notes and 2024 Notes.
-As of March 31, 2020, as adjusted to give effect to the interest rate swaps, the interest rate on the 2022 Convertible Notes was three-month LIBOR plus 2.11% (on a weighted-average basis) and the interest rate on the 2023 Notes was three-month LIBOR plus 2.28% (on a weighted-average basis).
+As of March 31, 2021, we had \$1,095.7 million of outstanding indebtedness, which had an annualized interest cost of 2.28% under the terms of our debt, excluding fees (such as fees on undrawn amounts and amortization of upfront fees) and giving effect to the swap-adjusted interest rates on our 2022 Convertible Notes, 2023 Notes, 2024 Notes and 2026 Notes.
+As of March 31, 2021, as adjusted to give effect to the interest rate swaps, the interest rate on the 2022 Convertible Notes was three-month LIBOR plus 2.11% (on a weighted-average basis) and the interest rate on the 2023 Notes was three-month LIBOR plus 1.99%, and the interest rate on the 2024 Notes was three-month LIBOR plus 2.28% (on a weighted-average basis), and the interest rate on the 2026 Notes was three-month LIBOR plus 1.91%.

-For us to cover these annualized interest payments on indebtedness, we must achieve annual returns on our investments of at least 1.9%.
+For us to cover these annualized interest payments on indebtedness, we must achieve annual returns on our investments of at least 1.0%.
 Since we generally pay interest at a floating rate on our debt, an increase in interest rates will generally increase our borrowing costs.
 We expect that our annualized interest cost and returns required to cover interest will increase if we issue additional debt securities.